jisc-services/Public-Documentation/PublicationsRouter/api/v3/ProviderOutgoingNotification.md

 ## Field Definitions

 Each of the fields in the JSON structure above is defined in the table below in the order that they appear (dot notation is used to qualify them).
-NOTE that REQUIRED fields are indicated with an asterisk (*) in the Field column, all other fields are optional.
+NOTE that field which will always be populated are indicated with an asterisk (*) in the Field column, all other fields are optional.

 | Field | Description | Datatype | Format |
 | ----- | ----------- | -------- | ------ |